thearith070/data-view-binding/README.md

 ## Usage
  ### View Binding
+  ### I. Briefly
   - With View Binding, you can easily access views in your layout files and manipulate them in your code, without having to use findViewById() or manually  bind views to variables.
 This can greatly simplify your code and make it more readable and maintainable.

   - View Binding is also type-safe, meaning that it can detect errors at compile time and provide you with better error messages, making it easier to debug your code.

+  ### II.
+Installation
   To enabled **View Binding** you have to add to ```app/build.gradle```
  ```
  android {
   ...